salesforcecli/plugin-packaging/messages/bundle_install_list.md

 # flags.status.summary

-Filter the list by the status of the installation request.
-Valid values are: Queued, Success, and Error.
+Status of the installation request, used to filter the list.

 # flags.verbose.summary